Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationdownload.md

     </li>
 </ul>

-**Step 4:** Make sure the following permissions and access controls are turned on:

-There are no access controls relevant for deploying your SharePoint Communications Site.
-For all access controls needed for this toolkit, refer to [Deploy team-wide collaboration](teamwidecollaborationdownload.md).
+**There are no access controls relevant for deploying your SharePoint Communications Site.
+For all access controls needed for this toolkit, refer to [Deploy team-wide collaboration](teamwidecollaborationdownload.md).**